 Own up to the fact that you’re cheating on your partner.
-You know exactly what you’re doing.

-Sure, your partner may not be giving enough attention or working long hours, but express your feelings to your partner instead of going to someone else for attention.
+Sure, your partner may not be giving you enough attention or working long hours, but express your feelings to your partner instead of going to someone else for attention.
 [Read: How to forgive yourself for cheating]

 What are you trying to gain from this emotional affair?
 Do you want to leave your current partner for this person?
 Do you want to feel validated?